QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     println("word = $word, val = $val")

-Tuples can be created with a hanging ``,`` -- this is useful to create a tuple with one element
+Tuples can be created with a hanging ``,`` -- this is useful to create a tuple with one element.

 .. code-block:: julia